 Generally, we cover drugs filled at an out-of-network pharmacy only when you are not able to use a network pharmacy.
+Please check first with Member Services to see if there is a network pharmacy nearby.
+You will most likely be required to pay the difference between what you pay for the drug at the out-of-network pharmacy and the cost that we would cover at an in-network pharmacy.

 Here are the circumstances when we would cover prescriptions filled at an out-of-network pharmacy:

-• We will cover up to a 10-day supply of prescriptions filled at an out-of-network pharmacy if the prescription is related to care for a medical emergency or urgently needed care at such times when a network pharmacy is not reasonably accessible.

-- We will allow up to a 10-day supply of prescriptions filled at an out-of-network pharmacy when you travel or are away from the plan's service area and a network pharmacy is not reasonably accessible in the U.S. - We may also cover up to a 10-day supply of prescriptions filled at an out-of-network pharmacy when you are unable to obtain the needed medication in a timely manner within our network; for instance, when a 24-hour service is needed and not reasonably accessible within our network at the time. - We may also cover up to a 10-day supply of prescriptions at an out-of-network pharmacy if you are trying to fill a covered prescription that is not regularly stocked at an eligible network retail pharmacy (such as specialty pharmaceuticals).
+- We will cover up to a 10-day supply of prescriptions filled at an out-of-network pharmacy if the prescription is related to care for a medical emergency or urgently needed care at such times when a network pharmacy is not reasonably accessible. - We will allow up to a 10-day supply of prescriptions filled at an out-of-network pharmacy when you travel or are away from the plan's service area and a network pharmacy is not reasonably accessible in the U.S. - We may also cover up to a 10-day supply of prescriptions filled at an out-of-network pharmacy when you are unable to obtain the needed medication in a timely manner within our network; for instance, when a 24-hour service is needed and not reasonably accessible within our network at the time. - We may also cover up to a 10-day supply of prescriptions at an out-of-network pharmacy if you are trying to fill a covered prescription that is not regularly stocked at an eligible network retail pharmacy (such as specialty pharmaceuticals).